CornellCSWiki/CornellCSWiki/class_template.md

 E.g., "Quantum Blockchain ML was the best class I've taken at Cornell!
 The workload was ok and the material was really interesting -- we even went over a proof that P=NP!"

+Don't forget to provide the specific semester you took the course!

 ## Past Offerings

 {:.past-offerings}